 THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME.
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON A MORTGAGE OR ANY OTHER DEBT SECURED ON IT.

-Our fees and charges vary depending on the Services we provide to you.
-We usually charge a fee for mortgage advice.
-This would typically be of £995 or 1% of the mortgage loan whichever is greater, payable upon completion.
+Our fees and charges vary depending on the services we provide to you.
+We typically charge a fee of £495 payable upon completion.

 Fresh Finance Group Ltd, Fenn House, Duke Street, Stoke on Trent Staffordshire, ST4 3NR Fresh Finance Group Limited is a company registered in England & Wales with company number 05706346